There Is a Way to Resolve the Generation Gap (Audio Essay)

 3. Put the Parent Status to One Side and Treat Children on an Equal Footing

 When educating our children, we often hear parents saying: “I am your mother (I am your father), so you should listen to me.
 I’m doing all this for you.”
 Very often, it’s this kind of power control which increasingly alienates us from our children and even sours the relationship.
 In fact, this kind of control is not as per God’s will and is the manifestation of our arrogance.
 All of us are created by God, yet God is humble and hidden.
-He never suppresses us in his capacity as God.
+He never suppresses us in His capacity as God.
 He does not force us to listen to His words or to act according to the truth.
 Nor has He said how He will treat us if we do not act according to His words.
 Rather, He gives us the space to choose freely.
 This is God’s attitude and manner toward us, created humanity.
 We are created beings just like our children and our status is equal.
 What right do we have to demand that our children listen to us and do as we demand?
 If we always take the position of the parent and control children with power then this is a manifestation of our arrogance, conceit and lack of reason.
 Children actually resent this about parents the most.
 If we can resolve this problem, we can get along with our children properly.
 How can this problem be resolved?
-God’s words say: “Treat your children, treat those in your own family the same as you would an ordinary brother or sister.
-Although you have a responsibility, a fleshly relationship, nevertheless the position and perspective you should have is the same as with friends or ordinary brothers and sisters.
-That is, you can’t control, you can’t restrain your children, and always try to keep in command and have complete control over them.
-Let them make mistakes, let them say the wrong things, let them do childish and immature things, do stupid things.
-No matter what happens, sit down and calmly talk with them, communicate and seek.
-Don’t you think this attitude is good?
-Isn’t it right?
-So, what is being let go here?
-(Position and pride.)
-It is the letting go of the position and status of a parent, the airs of a parent, and all of the responsibility one thinks they should assume, everything that one thinks they should be doing as a parent; instead, it’s enough that one does the best they can in terms of their responsibility as an ordinary brother or sister” (“What Should One Possess, at the Very Least, to Have Normal Humanity” in Records of Christ’s Talks).
+God’s words say: “Treat your children and other members of your family the same as you would ordinary brothers or sisters.
+Although you have a responsibility toward them, and a relationship of the flesh with them, nevertheless, the position and perspective you should have is the same as you should have with friends or ordinary brothers and sisters.
+You absolutely must not stand in the position of a parent, and must not hold your children back, fetter them, or try to control everything about them.
+You should treat them as equals.
+You should allow them to make mistakes, to say the wrong things, to do childish and immature things, and to do stupid things.
+No matter what happens, you should sit down and calmly talk with them, and seek the truth.
+In this way, you will be talking to them with the right attitude, and the problem will be resolved.
+What are you letting go of here?
+You are letting go of the position and status of a parent, the airs of a parent, and all of the responsibility you think you should assume as a parent; instead, it is enough that you do the best you can in terms of responsibility as an ordinary brother or sister” (“What Should One Possess, at the Very Least, to Have Normal Humanity” in Records of Christ’s Talks).

 God’s words have pointed out the actual path to resolving this parent-child relationship.
 That is, that we must let go of the parental position and status and treat children as our equals, as God demands.
 We must learn how to communicate with our children and open our hearts to them, listen to them patiently, understand children’s true thoughts and difficulties, help them learn how to distinguish right from wrong according to God’s words and guide them to have the right pursuits and life goals.
 When children make mistakes, we must not teach them based on corrupt disposition, but instead communicate with them based on love and patience and give them time and process to change.
 Just as when we lie, deceive and sin against God, God gives us the opportunity to repent and change.
 He uses love to influence and God’s words and the truth to shepherd, supply and support us.
 When we practice in this way, children are willing to be close to us, and there will be no difficulties in getting on with our children.